jamesphilbrick/personal-site/docs/mandelbrot-set-on-the-c64.md

 Note that pixels can either be coloured in a boolean manner(either in the set or out), or they can be gradated in hue or intensity based on the number of iterations they can handle before blowing up to infinity.
 For now, I'm going with the former approach as it's simpler and means I don't have to deal with the C64's limited colour palate.
 Did I say "limited"?
 I meant to say "extensive"; there are a whopping 16 of them to choose from!
 ## Development
+!!! note
 	:material-arrow-down: If you want to skip the details, you can go straight to the [output](#running-the-program).

 At first, I sat down in front of my breadbin of a C64 to learn how to even use the thing, and to read up on the basics of BASIC.
 Something about reading the physical manual held in my physical hand, reading physically printed words which were typeset in the early '80s was really satisfying.
 Some of the lines and arrows were very obviously hand drawn and I'm sure [Letraset](https://hullabaloo.co.uk/blog/whatever-happened-letraset/) was likely used here or there.

 Limiting myself to just the one resource in front of me, without googling a whole lot or jumping from site to site every time I needed to learn a new piece of syntax was quite refreshing; it forced me to really *read* the manual and experience the charm dated simplicity.

 After tapping away for a while, I decided to chicken out.
 I powered it down and jumped onto my Windows 11 PC to start developing the program using a modern IDE ([CBM prg Studio](https://www.ajordison.co.uk/index.html)) and emulator ([VICE](https://vice-emu.sourceforge.io/)), for a couple of reasons: